Patty Klein by Jan Steeman

 Commissioned comics

-In later years, Patty Klein's additional comics projects have been mainly comic stories in commission.
-As early as 1981 she made an educational comic strip about asthma with Willy Lohmann, called 'Mijn kind heeft astma'.
-She even worked with Marten Toonder again on two stories with Tom Poes and Olivier B. Bommel for farmaceutical company Pfizer in 2002 and 2003.
-'Tom Poes en de goede gedachte' and 'Tom Poes en de smetvrezers' were drawn by Wil Raymakers.
-Her renewed working relationship with Marten Toonder was not a very rewarding experience.
+In later years, Patty Klein's non-Tina comic projects have been mainly comic stories on commission.
+As early as 1981, she made an educational comic strip about asthma with Willy Lohmann, called 'Mijn Kind Heeft Astma'.
+In 2002 and 2003, she worked with her old taskmaster Marten Toonder again on two stories with Tom Poes and Olivier B. Bommel for pharmaceutical company Pfizer.
+These stories, 'Tom Poes en de Goede Gedachte' and 'Tom Poes en De Smetvrezers', were drawn by Wil Raymakers.
+However, her renewed working relationship with Marten Toonder was not a very rewarding experience.
 Toonder, who by then lived in the Rosa Spier retirement home, changed much of her script without her knowledge.
 Nevertheless, she returned to the characters once more after Marten Toonder's death.
-In 2012 she wrote the script for 'Tom Poes en de i-Padden' in commission of the Dutch Association of Information Professionals NVB.
+In 2012, she wrote the script for 'Tom Poes en de i-Padden', a commission of the Dutch Association of Information Professionals NVB.
 The artwork was handled by Gerben Valkema.

 Prinses Patty en de kikkers (2006), art by Pieter Hogenbirk and Metin Seven

-In 2006 and 2007, she created 'Ria en Rinus', a strip for the 50+ magazine Camé, with Gerard Leever.
-Leever and Klein have additionally made a series of strips about public transport, called 'Dré en Gré in 't OV'.
-These strips were published in the door-to-door papers in the Gelderland region in 2007.
-With Aloys Oosterwijk she made the book 'Werk en bijstand in Amsterdam' (2003), about the changing benefit rules, which also appeared in Turkish and English.
+In 2006 and 2007, Patty Klein created 'Ria en Rinus', a strip for the 50+ magazine Camé, with artwork by Gerard Leever.
+Leever and Klein have additionally made a series of strips about public transport, called 'Dré en Gré in 't OV', published in 2007 in the door-to-door papers in the Gelderland region.
+With Aloys Oosterwijk, she made the book 'Werk en Bijstand in Amsterdam' (2003), about the changing benefit rules, which also appeared in Turkish and English translation.
 'Lila & Kross' (2004) was an educational comic about public transport for children and immigrants, written by Klein and drawn by Eric Heuvel.
-Patty Klein furthermore contributed the stories 'Prinses Patty en de kikkers' (art by Pieter Hogenbirk and Metin Seven) and 'Na het sprookje...' (art by Floor de Goede and Margreet de Heer) in the 2006 collective fairy tale book 'Sprookjes in Strookjes'.
-Her short story 'Een drakerige jonkvrouw' (2012) was drawn by Marlon Teunissen and published P@per, the comics supplement of Brabant Strip Magazine.
-When Jan van Haasteren was guest editor of the second issue of the Stripglossy (September 2016), Patty Klein wrote new stories of 'Baron van Tast' (art by Van Haasteren) and 'Sjaak en oom George' (art by Dick Heins).
+Additionally, Patty Klein contributed the stories 'Prinses Patty en de kikkers' (art by Pieter Hogenbirk and Metin Seven) and 'Na het sprookje...' (art by Floor de Goede and Margreet de Heer) in the 2006 collective fairy tale book 'Sprookjes in Strookjes'.
+Her short story 'Een Drakerige Jonkvrouw' (2012) was drawn by Marlon Teunissen and printed in P@per, the comic supplement of Brabant Strip Magazine.
+When Jan van Haasteren was guest editor of the second issue of Stripglossy magazine (September 2016), Patty Klein wrote new stories of 'Baron van Tast' (art by Van Haasteren) and 'Sjaak en Oom George' (art by Dick Heins).

 De ziel is een pannenkoek